elastisys/compliantkubernetes/docs/operator-manual/aws.md

 ### Infrastructure Setup using Terraform

+!!!
+Note
+    This step will also create the [necessary IAM Roles](https://github.com/kubernetes-sigs/kubespray/blob/release-2.15/contrib/terraform/aws/modules/iam/main.tf) for control plane Nodes to make integration with the cloud provider work.
+This will ensure that both Service Type LoadBalancer and PersistentVolumes (backed by AWS EBS volumes) will work.
+The necessary credentials are pulled automatically by control plane Nodes via [AWS EC2 instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) and require no other configuration.

 #### Expose AWS credentials to Terraform

 We suggest exposing AWS credentials to Terraform via environment variables, so they are not accidentally left on the file-system: